Baradene College of the Sacred Heart

 Baradene College of the Sacred Heart is a Catholic high school for girls aged from 11 to 18 (Year 7–13) located in Remuera, Auckland, New Zealand.
 It is based on the philosophy of Madeleine Sophie Barat, who founded the Society of the Sacred Heart.

-Established 1909, Baradene celebrated its 100th year in 2009.
+Established in 1909, Baradene celebrated its 100th year in 2009.

 The students participate in school events such as House Parades, swimming sports, athletics day and house singing, gaining points for their houses.

 They also have, at the end of each year, a school mass farewelling the seniors of the school, opening mass (celebrating the new school year) and individual year level liturgies.

 Every year a different school goal is chosen as the focus of the year from the list of 5: